ws-garcia/VBA-CSV-interface/docs/examples/exportation-examples.md

 ## Export data to a CSV file

-The [EXAMPLE1] shows how you can export all the data in VBA array to a CSV file using the RFC-4180 standard as paramount.
+The [EXAMPLE1] shows how you can export all the data in VBA array to a CSV file using the RFC-4180 specs as paramount.

 #### [EXAMPLE1]
 >📝**Note**